haythamfayek/haythamfayek.github.io/about.md

 <br/>

-## Ancillaries
+## Miscellaneous

-### Volunteering
+- I am always open to volunteering to facilitate / coach in coding and science bootcamps and hackathons.
+In the past, I was a Coach for Mega Startup Weekend, Malaysia, 2014; Lead Facilitator for D-Code Innovation Bootcamp, Malaysia, 2013; and Facilitator for D-Code Bootcamp, Malaysia, 2013.

-- Coach, Mega Startup Weekend, Malaysia, 2014
+- I have an (Introversion, iNtuition, Thinking, Judgment) INTJ personality (“The Architect”) according the Myers-Briggs Type Indicator (MBTI) 16 psychological types.
+More on INTJs [here](https://www.16personalities.com/intj-personality).

-- Lead Facilitator, D-Code Innovation Bootcamp, Malaysia, 2013
+- I love Coffee!
+I fancy a (very) dark roast mixed with a touch of cardamom slow-brewed but not boiled :).

-- Facilitator, D-Code Bootcamp, Malaysia, 2013
+- I used to be an avid football player.
+I played as an Attacking Midfielder for [Smouha SC](http://www.smouhaclub.com) in Alexandria up until I went to university.